postsharp/Metalama.Samples/examples/exception-handling/retry/retry-5/README.md

 level: 300
 ---

-# Retry Example: Using Polly
+# Retry example, step 5: Using Polly

 If you had the feeling that we were reinventing the wheel in the previous Retry examples, you were partially right.
 Libraries like [Polly](https://github.com/App-vNext/Polly) offer more advanced and configurable retry policies, but even Polly requires some boilerplate code.
 Wrapping the whole method body in a delegate call and adding proper logging with parameter values entails boilerplate.
 With a Metalama aspect, we can completely avoid this boilerplate.